-According to the Office for National Statistics composite price index, prices in 2019 are 66.93% higher than average prices throughout 2000.
+According to the Office for National Statistics composite price index, today's prices in 2019 are 66.93% higher than average prices throughout 2000.
 The pound experienced an average inflation rate of 2.73% per year during this period, meaning the real value of a dollar decreased.

 In other words, £100 in 2000 is equivalent in purchasing power to about £166.93 in 2019, a difference of £66.93 over 19 years.